blamario/input-parsers/README.md

 [InputParsing](http://hackage.haskell.org/package/input-parsers/docs/Text-Parser-Input.html#t:InputParsing) and
 [InputCharParsing](http://hackage.haskell.org/package/input-parsers/docs/Text-Parser-Input.html#t:InputCharParsing).
 The
-common characteristic of almost all their methods is that their parse result has the same type as the parser input, and is always a prefix of the input.
+common characteristic of almost all their methods is that their parse result has the same type as the parser input, and is a prefix of the input.

 The present package also exports the class [DeterministicParsing](http://hackage.haskell.org/package/input-parsers/docs/Text-Parser-Deterministic.html#t:DeterministicParsing),